oatlog/oatlog/doc/egraph_workshop_presentation/main.typ

             [
               - Strict mode is step-by-step compatible with egglog
               - Relaxed mode finds more rewrites in every iteration, identical saturated e-graph ],
           )
+          #uncover(
+            "3-",
+            [
+              - Benefit: Rust code is easy to understand, prototype and debug ],
+          )
         ],